icon-project/t-bears/README.md

   command
     start        Start tbears service
     stop         Stop tbears service
+    sync_mainnet
-    deploy       Deploy the SCORE
+                 Synchronize revision and governance SCORE with the mainnet deploy       Deploy the SCORE
     clear        Clear all SCOREs deployed on tbears service test         Run the unittest in the SCORE